datanav/docs/git.rst

 Branching
 =========

 When you want to start working on a new feature, you should start by creating a new feature branch.
 When checking out the new branch, make sure that you have the latest version of the source branch.
 Generally new feature branches should be checkout out from the develop branch.
-Generally we want feature branches to be named after the relevant task/issue id.
-TODO: LINK
+Generally we want feature branches to be named after the relevant task/issue id. :ref:`Branch Naming`
 ::

     git checkout master
     git pull
     git checkout -b <issue_id>

-The feature branch should be named after the corresponding task/issue id.
 Now you have a feature branch to start working on.
 Next you should proceed to read about how to write commit messages.

 Commit messages